CORNWALL - ENGLANDS FAR SOUTH WEST PENINSULA

 Phenomenal walking holidays around Cornwall’s dramatic coastline, moors and countryside personally guided by highly experienced knowledgeable and amiable local guide, Martin Hunt.

 For the past 33 years, Martin has shared Cornwall’s incredible countryside and her wild Celtic charm, with thousands of guests from all over the world.
-Many of them have regularly informed him that Cornwall is one of the most beautiful places they have ever seen and explored on foot and they become regulars – returning time and again.
+Many of them have regularly told him that Cornwall is one of the most beautiful places they have ever seen and explored on foot and they become regulars – returning time and again.

 Cornwall juts out almost 100 miles into the Atlantic Ocean and is Britain’s most southwesterly point.
 Bathed by the Gulf Stream, it is consequently the mildest part of the United Kingdom.
 Due to Cornwall’s unusual shape and her varied geological makeup, it makes for ever changing scenery and creates a strange property unique to the west country coastline – individual peninsulas stuck on to one much larger peninsula, and that is Cornwall.
 Stunning new vistas awaits you around almost every turn of the coastal footpath.
 In a county only 90 miles long, there are surprisingly about 15 different types of geology – and every type creates its own unique landforms and scenery.
 Consequently, most visitors are very surprised at the sheer variety of scenery Cornwall has to offer.
 The wildlife is spectacular and from late April onwards, there are astonishing arrays of wild flowers (many of them quite rare) that will literally take your breath away.